 Need help personalising your marketing?
 Click here – 3 Steps to Personalising your Marketing

-More businesses are offering their team flexible working hours to help improve productivity.
-This shift to flexible working has come with advancements of technology.
+More businesses are offering their teams flexible working hours to help improve productivity.
+This shift to flexible working has come with advancements in technology.

-Flexible working means business can rent out office space and create a more open working environment.
+Flexible working means businesses can rent out office space and create a more open working environment.

-Cisco have predicted that videos will constitute for over 80% of internet traffic by 2020.
+Cisco has predicted that videos will constitute over 80% of internet traffic by 2020.
 Clearly, video content is already popular and will continue to be in 2019.
 Businesses should start to utilise video content more in the coming year, they are attention-grabbing, easy to process and draw consumers in.

 2019 should be a year for change, businesses need to have an increased awareness of the world around them and the impact they have on it.
 Click here to read more about the benefits of running an environmentally responsible business.